httpwg/http-extensions/draft-ietf-httpbis-variants.md

 1. Let preferred-available be an empty list.
 2. Let preferred-codings be a list of the codings in the request-value (or the empty list if request-value is null), ordered by their weight, highest to lowest, as per Section 5.3.1 of {{!RFC7231}} (omitting any coding with a weight of 0).
 If a coding lacks an explicit weight, an implementation MAY assign one.
-3. If "identity" is not a member of preferred-codings, and it is not specifically excluded by the request-value stating either "identity;q=0" or "*;q=0" without a more specific entry for "identity", append "identity" to preferred-codings.
+3. If "identity" is not a member of preferred-codings, append "identity".
 4. Append "identity" to available-values.
 5. For each preferred-coding in preferred-codings:
    1. If there is a case-insensitive, character-for-character match for preferred-coding in available-values, append that member of available-values to preferred-available.